Introduction

 Effective time management can make the difference between a quick transition and a time-consuming one:

-- Limit unnecessary movements: Save time by limiting unnecessary movements.
-Train to perform simple and precise actions without wasting energy.
+Limit unnecessary movements: Save time by limiting unnecessary movements.
+Practice performing simple and precise actions without wasting energy.

-- Anticipate: Anticipate the next steps of the race to prepare your equipment accordingly.
-For example, prepare your running shoes during the cycling segment for a faster transition to running.
+Anticipate: Anticipate the next stages of the race to prepare your equipment accordingly.
+For example, get your running shoes ready during the cycling segment for a faster transition to running.

-By following these tips and training regularly, you will be ready to face transitions with confidence and efficiency during your first triathlon competition.
+By following these tips and training regularly, you will be ready to handle transitions with confidence and efficiency during your first triathlon competition.

 IV.
 Other essential elements

 Competition can generate stress and pressure, but it is essential to stay calm and focused.
-Practice relaxation techniques, visualize your success, and remember to stick to your race plan.
-Self-confidence and mental focus are as important as physical condition.
+Practice relaxation techniques, visualize your success, and remember to stay true to your race plan.
+Self-confidence and mental focus are just as important as physical condition.

 C. Importance of rest and recovery after the competition